Tropical Storm Erin tracker: Hurricane forecast, timeline, spaghetti models, Florida impact

 What we know:

+The FOX 35 Storm Team is monitoring another wave that is making its way off the coast of Africa, so this will be our next system to watch carefully after Erin.
+The next few storm names include Fernand, Gabrielle, Humberto and Imelda.

-The Source: This story was written based on information shared by the National Hurricane Center on August 14, 2025.
+The Source: This story was written based on information shared by the National Hurricane Center (NHC) and the FOX 35 Storm Team on Aug.
+14, 2025.

+The Source: This story was written based on information shared by the National Hurricane Center (NHC) and the FOX 35 Storm Team on Aug.
+15, 2025.